Unconscious Scripts

 • Avoiding public speeches and anything that makes a person the center of attention.

 "As long as he keeps beating me (feel pain), I know I'm alive."
-[Beaten to death in a past-life creates the survival script "As long as I can feel the punches, I have a chance to escape this before he kills me."
-Therefore, an abusive relationship reinforces "As long as I feel pain, I'm not dead yet."]
+Someone beaten to death in a past-life creates the survival script "as long as I can feel the punches, I have a chance to escape this person before he kills me."
+Consequently, an abusive relationship reinforces "as long as I feel pain, I'm not dead yet."

 Possible behaviors due to past-life, unresolved/survival-based dialogue:

 • Inability to become intimate or express feelings.
 Developing feelings for someone makes it difficult to murder them even if instructed by one's government; therefore, "I can't get too close to anyone."
-[Even if a person isn't an actual soldier in this lifetime, they are unconsciously preparing themselves for this task due to an unresolved, past-life trauma.
+Even if a person isn't an actual soldier in this lifetime, they may behave as if they are unconsciously preparing themselves for battle which involves shutting-off feelings to survive.

 “If I tell the truth, I will die.”

-Case Example: A male client experiences a past-life where he speaks his mind about several injustices and acts of inhumanity by the ruling King.
-The client is told by his comrades that the king is God; therefore, anything he says is the word of God and must be honored.
-By expressing his opinions (the truth), he was be-headed by his comrades for questioning the king's orders.
+Case Example: A male client experiences a past-life where he speaks his mind about several injustices and acts of inhumanity by the ruling king.
+He is told by his comrades that the king is God; therefore, anything the king says is the word of God and must be honored.
+By expressing his opinions (truth), he was beheaded by his comrades for questioning the king's orders.

 Possible behaviors/physical problems due to past-life, unresolved/survival-based dialogue:

 • “Mr. Nice Guy" at one’s own expense by telling everyone what they want to hear rather than what one really feels and believes.
-Holding anger and unexpressed emotions resulting in blockages/health problems, e.g., digestive problems, colon cancer, clogged arteries
+He may hold anger and unexpressed emotions in his body resulting in emotionally-reinforced health problems and blockages such as digestive problems, colon cancer, clogged arteries, or throat/esophageal cancer from a fear of speaking the truth.

 • Inability to trust others.

-• Unable to stand up for what one truly believes and living a life as a victim.
-Always honoring authority figures even if what they are doing is unethical.
-Avoiding confrontation with supervisors or seldom recommending changes, which could result in "If I say what is on my mind or tell the truth, I will die.”
+• Unable to stand up for what one truly believes.
+Hence, living life as a victim.
+Always honoring authority figures even if they're unethical.
+Avoiding confrontation with supervisors or seldom recommending changes because "If I say what is on my mind or tell the truth, I will die.”

-"If I talk to people (get too close), someone will get hurt or die."
-In addition, "If I don't wash my hands (compulsively), I will die."
+"If I talk to people (get too close, embrace intimacy, etc.), someone will get hurt or die." / "If I don't wash my hands (compulsively), I will die."

-Case Example: In a former lifetime, a 14 year-old boy is ordered by his father and townsmen to nail-shut windows and doors of homes occupied by families (possibly) infected with bubonic plague.
-The women and children go upstairs to prepare for a doctor's visit/check-up.
-He was instructed to tell them everything is going to be okay.
+Case Example: In a former lifetime, a 14 year-old boy is ordered by his father and townsmen to nail-shut windows and doors of homes occupied by families supposedly infected with bubonic plague.
+The women and children go upstairs to prepare for a doctor's visit.
+The boy was instructed to tell them everything is going to be okay.
 However, there wasn't any intention for a doctor to arrive.
 They were quarantined and trapped in their bedrooms where they were burned alive.
-Afterwards he was told to wash his hands and arms vigorously and repeatedly at a nearby river to "get the germs off."
+Afterwards, he was told to wash his hands and arms vigorously and repeatedly at a nearby river to "get the germs off."
 In this lifetime, he unconsciously attracted an abusive mother who burned him with cigarettes as an infant.
-He compulsively washes his hands and body.
+He compulsively washes his hands and body (often defined as OCD, or obsessive compulsive disorder).
 His karmic script and behavioral problems resolve with therapy.

 Possible behaviors due to past-life, unresolved/survival-based dialogue:

-• Compulsive cleaning of one's skin which can escalate to severe skin rashes and deep abrasions in an unconscious attempt to avoid contracting a disease.
+• Compulsive cleaning of one's skin that can escalate to severe skin rashes and deep abrasions in an unconscious attempt to avoid contracting a disease.

 PLT Process | Case Studies | Newsletter | Subscribe | Artists | Intake | FAQ | Contact